MANAGER – Matey Galloway

 My name is Charmaine Gibbs.
-I am currently on a short term contract as a Peer Advocate at Oasis Network Inc. I come from a social work background, having worked in the Lower Hutt region for 14 years.
-I worked for Kokiri Marae Social Services, Sea View for 2 years and 12 years for the then Ministry of Social Development Child, Youth and Family Services as a Care and Protection Social Worker.
+I come from a social work background, having worked in the Lower Hutt region for 14 years.
+I worked for Kokiri Marae Social Services, Sea View for 2 years, and 12 years for the then Ministry of Social Development Child, Youth and Family Services as a Care and Protection Social Worker.

 While I have never worked in the area of mental health and addiction I do bring life experience and social work ethics into this role.
 I am familiar with other social service organisations throughout the Lower Hutt region and the support offered in the community.

 I look forward to one day meeting all the services associated with Oasis Network Inc. in the near future.